Before the Rovers...

 "How did you get into this line work?"
 Someone asked.

 "Sometimes you get lost."
 The trail builder replied.
 "Then you get found...
 This work found me."

-I began my training with the other new volunteers through the Trail Conference’s Trail University program, and in short order was put to the task of working alongside the professional trail builders who were contracted to lead the construction effort.
-Having left my job I was able to dedicate myself to becoming a full-time volunteer.
-After my first 2 months of apprenticeship crushing and splitting stone in the quarries, I was set loose on my own project.
+The following weekend I began my training with the other volunteers through the Trail Conference’s Trail University program, and in short order was put to the task of working alongside the professional trail builders who were contracted to lead the construction effort.
+Having left my job I was able to dedicate myself to becoming a full-time volunteer and after my first 2 months of apprenticeship crushing and splitting stone in the quarries, I was set loose on my own project.
 It was then that the daunting nature of the work truly set in.

-To set one stone step you needed to move another twice its size out of the way, once cleared, smaller rock needed to be collected and crushed by hand for back fill, to get that rock you needed to scramble over boulders with a smaller boulder in your arms, only to throw it into the pit, and proceed to swing away, bashing it into smaller and smaller pieces with a sledge hammer.
+To set one stone step you needed to move several twice its size out of the way.
+Once cleared, smaller rock needed to be collected and crushed by hand for back fill; to do so you needed to scramble over boulders carrying 5 gallon buckets of rock, only to throw it into a pit, and proceed to swing away, bashing it into smaller and smaller pieces with a sledge hammer.
 Shrapnel would careen off your shins and smack you in the face, ricocheting off your safety glasses.
 When the step was finally set… after having moved it 400 feet from above, shaping it to the proper proportions and maneuvering it in place… it would be a ½ inch off level and you would need to reset it, over and over again until it was perfect.
 When the stone was finally leveled, you’d look up and see the boulder field beyond, a boulder field that you would need to craft a staircase into; and so the process would start again.